European Design Capitals

-Ambitious students who would like an even more comprehensive summer European design experience may also enroll in the Urban Mobility Amsterdam program (June 11-27).
-These two courses have been designed with each other in mind; taking them together would provide students with a total of six credits.
+Ambitious students who would like to have an even more comprehensive summer European experience may also enroll in the Berlin program (June 15-July 3).
+These two courses have been scheduled with each other in mind; taking them together would provide students with a total of six credits.

 Please read the Summer Study Abroad Registration & Related Information in its entirety.

 All CCA summer study-abroad courses (including Exhibition Brooklyn and New Orleans) are coordinated by the Office of Special Programs.

 Dean of Special Programs